valory-xyz/contribution-service/docs/index.md

 	docker logs -f abci0 | grep -E 'Entered|round is done'
 	```

-8. Try some examples on how to curl the service endpoints from inside one of the agent containers:
+8. You can try some examples on how to curl the service endpoints from inside one of the agent containers.
+For example:

     ```bash
     # Enter one of the agent containers